adaomajor/will/README.md

 whoever@youare:$ python -m pip install -r requirements.txt whoever@youare:$ python setup.py
 ```
 by default the app comes up set to work work with sqlite.
-If you wanna use mysql or any other SMGDB. go to settings.py in the root directory of the project and edit it!
+If you wanna use mysql or any other DBMS. go to settings.py in the root directory of the project and edit it!

 ##### For more details, just install and test it out :+1: !